-Gooey in the center like a brownie, crisp on the outside like a cookie– this brownie cookie is the best of both worlds!
+With a gooey center and signature crackly top like a brownie and a crisp exterior like a cookie, this brownie cookie is the best of both dessert worlds!

 Sometimes when you try to replicate a recipe and have nothing to start with except your memory… You don’t end up with what you wanted.
 And other times, what you do end up with actually turns out to be a great result anyway.

-That’s what this recipe is: the end result of my first attempt to replicate a very specific treat we had while we were on our western road trip.
+That’s what this recipe is: the end result of my attempt to replicate a very specific treat we had while we were on our western road trip back in 2014.